HT86159/Evidential-Conflict/README.md

 All the required packages can be installed via conda.

-When performing inference using these models, you can directly run the corresponding model's inference Python file in the 'infer' directory.
+When performing inference using these models, you can directly run the corresponding model's inference Python file in the ```infer``` directory.
 For example:
 ```
 python mplug_owl2_infer.py
 ```